-Decisions that regulators or governing bodies make with regard to the provision and marketing of mobile content and/or billing can have significant impact on the revenues generate in that market.
-Although most of AMV's markets are mature with regulation clearly defined and implemented, there remains the potential for regulatory changes that would have adverse consequences on the business and subsequently AMV's revenue.
-For example, in Australia, the introduction of a strict double-opt-in process for consumers purchasing mobile content is expected to flatten the domestic mobile content market by 70%.
-Notwithstanding similar regulation in both of AMV's largest markets, the UK and South Africa, to date there has been relatively little adverse impact on the business.
+Decisions that regulators or governing bodies make with regard to the provision and marketing of mobile content and/or billing can have a significant impact on the revenues generated in that market.
+Although most of our markets are mature with regulation clearly defined and implemented, there remains the potential for regulatory changes that would have adverse consequences on the business and subsequently our revenue.